Download and build the sample application

 Install Arm toolchain and Mbed CLI

-- Download Arm cross compilation.
+- Download Arm cross compilation toolchain.
 Select the correct toolchain for the OS that your computer is running.
+For Windows users, if you have already set up the Linux virtual environment, install the toolchain there.

 If you do not already have Mbed CLI installed, download the installer:

-- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain.
+- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain using the following command:

 Build and compile micro speech example